Our Catholic Therapists:

 Deacon Basil Ryan Balke M.A.
 M.Th.
 LPCC

 Deacon Basil currently holds licensure as a Professional Counselor Candidate in the State of Colorado and has a Master of Arts degree in counseling from Regis University.
 He also has advanced training in marriage and family therapy and has experience working with couples and families.
 Before becoming a therapist, Deacon Basil was a youth minister for eleven years where he worked with thousands of young people.

 In addition, Deacon Basil is a married deacon with the Ruthenian Byzantine Catholic Church (one of the 22 eastern churches which make up the Universal Catholic Church) and holds a Masters of Theology from the University of Balamand and the St. Stephen’s Diploma in Eastern Theology.
-He is passionate about helping individuals, couples, families and groups through integrating the Catholic spiritual life and mental health.
+He is a Lecture in Pastoral Counseling at St. John Vianney Theological Seminary, and a regular contributer to Our Sunday Visitor’s Deacon Digest He is passionate about helping individuals, couples, families and groups through integrating the Catholic spiritual life and mental health.
 To schedule an appointment with Deacon Basil, email at firstname.lastname@example.org or call at 303-422-1567.